cjjossart/mycosnp-bwa-reference/README.md

 MycoSNP includes the following set of three GeneFlow workflows:

-1. MycoSNP BWA Reference: Prepares a reference FASTA file for BWA alignment and GATK variant calling by masking repeats in the reference and generating the BWA index.
+1. MycoSNP BWA Reference v0.9: Prepares a reference FASTA file for BWA alignment and GATK variant calling by masking repeats in the reference and generating the BWA index.
 2. MycoSNP BWA Pre-Process: Prepares samples (paired-end FASTQ files) for GATK variant calling by aligning the samples to a BWA reference index and ensuring that the BAM files are correctly formatted.
 3. MycoSNP GATK Variants: Calls variants and generates a multi-FASTA file.